blockchainsllc/in3/wasm/README.md

-# Incubed client as WASM
+# IN3 client

 ## Installing

 This client uses the in3-core sources compiled to wasm.
 The wasm is included into the js-file wich makes it easier to include the data.
 This module has **no** dependencies!
 All it needs is included inta a wasm of about 300kB.

-Installing incubed is as easy as installing any other module:
+Installing IN3 is as easy as installing any other module:

 ```
-npm install --save in3-wasm
+npm install --save in3
 ```

 ### Documentation

 The complete documentation can be found https://in3.readthedocs.io/en/develop/ .

-In case you want to run incubed within a react native app, you might face issues because wasm is not supported there yet.
+In case you want to run IN3 within a react native app, you might face issues because wasm is not supported there yet.
 In this case you can use [in3-asmjs](https://www.npmjs.com/package/in3-asmjs), which has the same API, but runs on pure javascript (a bit slower and bigger, but full support everywhere).

 ### Using web3